Skip to main content

 A Word About Backup Heat

-We’re not anti-oil.
-We live in Maine, and we’re practical about it.
-Today’s cold-climate heat pumps work reliably down to -15°F, and they’ll keep running (at reduced efficiency) even below that.
-But having a backup heat source (whether it’s your existing oil boiler, a propane unit, or even electric baseboard) makes sense for the handful of nights per winter when temperatures drop to extreme lows.
+We're not anti-oil.
+We live in Maine, and we're practical about it.
+Today's cold-climate heat pumps work reliably down to -15°F, and they'll keep running (at reduced efficiency) even below that.
+But having a backup heat source - whether it's your existing oil boiler, a propane unit, or even electric baseboard - makes sense for the handful of nights per winter when temperatures drop to extreme lows.

 The Bottom Line

-For a typical 2,000-square-foot Maine home:
+For a typical 2,000-square-foot Maine home considering a switch from oil:

-See What the Numbers Look Like for Your Home
+See What Makes Sense for Your Home

 cost comparisonenergy savingsfuel switchingheat pumpsoil heating